BrandonAustin01/Caine/SUPPORT.md

-# 🙋 Support for Cain
+# 🙋 Support for Caine

-Need help setting up or using Cain?
+Need help setting up or using Caine?
 We’ve got your back.

 ---

 ## 💬 Join the Community

-Get live help, share feedback, or report bugs directly in the Cain Community Discord:
+Get live help, share feedback, or report bugs directly in the Caine Community Discord:

 🔗 **[Join Now](https://discord.gg/3fzCgEHYqU)**